Joel Smallbone: Early life

-Smallbone was born in Sydney, but moved to Nashville, Tennessee in 1991.
+Smallbone was born in Wahroonga,Sydney, but moved to Nashville, Tennessee in 1991.
 He is the brother of Luke Smallbone and younger brother of Christian recording artist and speaker Rebecca St. James.
 Smallbone is also the brother-in-law of Jacob Fink, former bassist for the band Foster the People.

 Smallbone's father was a music promoter, and Joel recalls, "going to these rock concerts, sitting on my father's shoulders, plugging my ears...Honestly, in a lot of ways I feel like music chose me and as I grew older, I made a clear decision to fully lean into it."